suffolklibraries/sljekyll/news/_posts/2019-10-15-october-half-term-events.md

 Children and families are invited to join us for author events, performances, arts and crafts and more this half-term.

+Highlights include:

-Highlights include [Waveney Kids' Book Festival](/wkbf/) at Beccles Library and Southwold Arts Centre, featuring author visits, screenings and activities, NessFest Youth Arts Festival art and craft sessions for 11-19 year-olds at Lowestoft Library, performances of <cite>The Princess and the Pea</cite> from Theatre of Widdershins at Clare, Felixstowe, Mildenhall and Newmarket libraries, and Halloween craft activities across the county.
+* [Waveney Kids' Book Festival](/wkbf/) at Beccles Library and Southwold Arts Centre, featuring author visits, screenings and activities
+* NessFest Youth Arts Festival arts and crafts sessions for 11-19 year-olds at Lowestoft Library
+* Performances of <cite>The Princess and the Pea</cite> from Theatre of Widdershins at Clare, Felixstowe, Mildenhall and Newmarket libraries
+* Halloween craft activities across the county.

 A full list of half-term events follows.
 Please [contact your local library](/libraries/) if they do not appear in the list, as they may still be finalising their events.